We all know the importance of a credit score to one’s financial health and stability.

 23. A Bad Credit Score Will Never Get You Approved for a Loan

 A bad credit score may not make it easy to get approval for a loan, but it’s still possible.
 Your credit score is just one factor that lenders take into account to make a decision.
 This is coupled with other factors such as income and debt level.
-Hence, there is no limitation when it comes to taking out debt, as it is unrelated to your credit score.
+Hence, there is no limitation in taking out debt, as it is unrelated to your credit score.

 24. Debit Cards Will Improve Your Credit Score

 Debit cards are not related to credit, so they will not improve your credit score.
 If you aspire to improve your credit score, look up financial products such as credit cards and loans.
-This is also true for prepaid cards; they cannot be used to improve credit scores owing to the lack of credit attached to these financial products.
+This is also true for prepaid cards; they cannot improve credit scores due to the lack of credit attached to these financial products.